mlibrary/about-publishing/src/content/features/reading-the-2020-presidential-election.md

       - type: quote_slider
         book: Gendered Vulnerability
         quote:
-          quote: '"No matter the area of legislative activity, the underlying story is always the same: for any activity a member of Congress engages in that is designed to get the attention or win the affection of voters, female members simply do it more."'
+          quote: "No matter the area of legislative activity, the underlying story is always the same: for any activity a member of Congress engages in that is designed to get the attention or win the affection of voters, female members simply do it more."
           name: Jeffrey Lazarus and Amy Steigerwalt
           title: Authors
+        slides:
+          - image: ""
+            image_alt: ""
+            title: "There are two theoretical pillars underlying gendered vulnerability: women’s perceptions of their own vulnerability and the fact that they face more difficult electoral conditions"
+            text: These conditions apply not only to female challengers but also female incumbents.
       - type: podcast
         embed_code: <iframe sandbox="allow-same-origin allow-scripts
           allow-top-navigation allow-popups allow-forms" scrolling=no